the fresh films reviews

 Review

 Shadow of a Doubt comes sneaking up on you, albeit not from behind.
-Allegedly considered by Hitch as his best film, it has that element of uncontrollable disturbance placed into the neatest and most orderly surroundings.
-Early on, the Wright/Cotten relationship is amazingly vibrant and suggestive, it makes the film more layered than it ultimately acts upon.
-Unfortunately, the censors of the time would never have allowed a film to go down that road, but the incestuous suggestions are there for the viewer to interpret.
-Hitchcock discusses the presence of a potential serial killer in the midst of prosperous, untroubled small-town America, and his contrastive analysis is perceptive and thought-provoking.
+Allegedly considered by Hitchcock as his best film, it has that element of uncontrollable disturbance placed into the neatest and most orderly surroundings.
+Early on, the Teresa Wright/Joseph Cotten relationship is remarkably vibrant and suggestive, giving the film more layers than it ultimately explores.
+Unfortunately, the censors of the time would not have allowed a film to go down that path, but the incestuous suggestions are there for the viewer to interpret.
+Hitchcock discusses the presence of a potential serial killer in the midst of prosperous, trouble-free small-town America, and his contrasting analysis is perceptive and thought-provoking.
 The film is a powerful and nuanced character study with impressive human insight, especially through the two Charlies.
-And Joseph Cotten's character has a delicate duality to him that was quite pioneering in Hollywood at the time.
-Ultimately, Shadow of a Doubt isn't as seductive or absorbing as Hitchcock's very best films, but it has room for some delicate humour as well, particularly through a magnificent Hume Cronyn who easily steals this, his first film.
+As Uncle Charlie, Joseph Cotten attains a delicate duality that was quite pioneering in Hollywood at the time.
+Ultimately, Shadow of a Doubt isn't as seductive or absorbing as Hitchcock's very best films, but it does have room for some delicate humour amidst its thriller elements, particularly through a magnificent Hume Cronyn, who easily steals all his scenes in this, his first, film.

 [BACK TO INDEX]